mzazon/awesome-cloud-projects/gcp/api-middleware-cloud-run-mcp-servers-service-extensions/api-middleware-cloud-run-mcp-servers-service-extensions.md

 1. **Create MCP Server Application for Content Analysis**:

    Model Context Protocol servers provide standardized interfaces for AI agents to interact with tools and data sources.
 We'll create an MCP server that analyzes incoming API content using Vertex AI to determine routing decisions and content enhancements.
-This server will demonstrate how MCP's structured approach enables intelligent middleware components that can understand and process API requests contextually.
+This server demonstrates how MCP's structured approach enables intelligent middleware components that can understand and process API requests contextually, following the [MCP specification](https://modelcontextprotocol.io/).

    ```bash
    # Create the project structure for MCP servers